Orisu179/Audio-Player/README.md

 # Audio-Player
-An Audio player built with JUCE framework
+An Audio player built with JUCE framework with a built-in real-time spectrum analyzer To build, open Projucer and add your operating system